Login

 Dear Students, trainees, and program directors,

-It has recently come to the AAPM’s attention that the ABR has revised their fee structure.
+It has recently come to AAPM’s attention that the ABR has revised their fee structure.
 Some initial certification candidates that are preparing to sit for their exam have seen an updated invoice that now reflects an outstanding balance.
 AAPM has been in touch with the ABR regarding this recent change.
 The ABR has stressed that the overall cost for initial certification has not changed.
 While you should seek formal guidance from the ABR, it is our understanding that these additional fees can be deferred or paid in installments without penalty or finance fees, and you can still sit for the exam if you are unable to pay the additional fee by April 15th.
 You should receive an official communication from the ABR with further clarification soon.
 Candidates should contact the ABR office at (520) 790-2900 to make arrangements to defer their payments, to pay an installment, or if you have additional concerns.

 Sincerely,